-Understanding these key marketing terms and deciding how a business will interpret them determines how effectively your brand is visually represented, and its strength in fast-moving, competitive markets.
+Understanding and implementing these key marketing terms determines how effectively a brand is visually represented, how audiences interpret its messaging and a company’s strength in fast-moving, competitive markets.

 Read next: Elements of corporate identity

 What do you mean by corporate identity?